 The person listed as document owner has the responsibility for updating the document.
 Updates are performed in line with the frequency defined for each document, but at least once a year.

-All changes to the document must be made using "Track changes," making visible only the revisions to the previous version, and must be briefly described in the "Change History" table; if Track changes option is unavailable, or if the changes are too numerous, then the Track changes option is not used.
+All changes to the document must be made using "Track changes," making visible only the revisions to the previous version and must be briefly described in the "Change History" table; if Track changes option is unavailable, or if the changes are too numerous, then the Track changes option is not used.

 Each document should preferably have a "Change History" table used to record every change made to the document.